hoonzis/hoonzis.github.io/_posts/2015-01-27-ncrunch-and-fsharpdata.md

 blogger_id: tag:blogger.com,1999:blog-1710034134179566048.post-7292279599877960101
 blogger_orig_url: http://hoonzis.blogspot.com/2015/01/ncrunch-and-fsharpdata.html
 ---
 I have recently run into two separate issues while testing some F\# data providers based code.
 I am using ReSharper's NUnit runner and sometimes NCrunch.
+One of the problem was linked to the availability of FSharp.Data.DesignTime DLL on the compile time and other to NUnit not correctly handling Portable Library Class projects.

 NCrunch issues
 ==============